mirefly/application-services/components/logins/README.md

 ### Record storage

+At any given time records can exist in 3 places, the local storage, the remote record, and the shared parent.
+The shared parent refers to a record that has been synced previously and is referred to in the code as the mirror.
 Login records are encrypted and stored locally.
-For any record that does not have a shared parent (meaning that it has been synced), the login component tracks that the record has never been synced.
+For any record that does not have a shared parent the login component tracks that the record has never been synced.

 Reference the [Logins chapter of the synconomicon](https://mozilla.github.io/application-services/synconomicon/ch01.1-logins.html) for detailed information on the record storage format.